nexoracontrol-ops/hotpath-rs/docs/src/data_flow.md

-# Rust async data flow monitoring: channels, streams, and futures
+# Rust async monitoring: Futures, Streams and Channels performance

-`hotpath` lets you observe async data flow in real time - across Rust channels, streams, and futures.
-Track channel throughput, identify slow consumers, monitor futures resolution, and discover data flow bottlenecks while your system is running.
+`hotpath` lets you monitor Rust channels performance in real time - alongside streams and futures.
+Track channel throughput, queue depth, identify slow consumers, monitor futures resolution, and discover bottlenecks while your system is running.
 With minimal instrumentation, you can get a clear picture of how data moves through your app's async pipeline.

 All monitoring macros (`channel!`, `stream!`, `future!` and `future_fn`) are noop unless `hotpath` feature is activated.

-## Channels
+## Channels monitoring

 ### channel! macro